> Jewish > Yemin Moshe

 yemin moshe 1

-Founded in 1894, Yemin Moshe was an extension of Mishkenot Shananim, the first Jewish neighborhood outside the old city of Jerusalem.
-It was built by the Moshe Montefiorie fund, A British Jewish Banker who has purchased the land already in 1855.
-The neighborhood was characterized by single story stone-built homes with red bricks rooftops.
-It had two synagogue and a communal oven, and in cooperation with Mishkenot Shananim, it operated a windmill, a printing press, and a textile factory.
-In the 1920’s some 900 people lived in Yemin Moshe.
-As a result of the 1948 war Yemin Moshe was abandoned, as it was too close to the Jordanian border, however after the re-unification of the city in 1967, Yemin Moshe was intensively restored and repopulated.
+Established in 1894, Yemin Moshe was an extension of Mishkenot Shananim, the first Jewish neighborhood outside Jerusalem’s Old City.
+Moshe Montefiore fund sponsored the building project, characterized by single-story stone-built homes with red brick rooftops.
+It had two synagogues and a communal oven, and in cooperation with Mishkenot Shananim, it operated a windmill, a printing press, and a textile factory.
+In the 1920s, some 900 people lived in Yemin Moshe.
+As a result of the 1948 Israeli-Arab war, the residents of Yemin Moshe abandoned the site as it was too close to the border.
+However, after the city’s reunification in 1967, Yemin Moshe was intensively restored and repopulated.

 Touring in Yemin Moshe

-Today Yemin Moshe is an upscale quaint neighborhood, known for its successful restoration, central location, and the panoramic views of the old city walls.
-Tourists are invited to stroll along its stone cobbled streets and appreciate its special beauty.
+Today, Yemin Moshe is an upscale quaint neighborhood known for its successful restoration, preserving its original early 20th century charme.
+It is also popular for its central location and panoramic views of the old city walls.
+Tourists can stroll along its stone-cobbled streets and appreciate its unique beauty and vistas.
 It is also a short walk to Jaffa Gate and the Old City.

-A tour of Yemin Moshe can be combined in a day tour of Jerusalem.
+A tour of Yemin Moshe can be combined with a day tour of Jerusalem.

 Contact us to inquire more about a private tour of Jerusalem: